MycroftAI/documentation/_pages/internationalization-i18n-team.md

 <em>To find out more about using Mycroft in languages other than English, see our <a href="https://mycroft.ai/documentation/languages/">languages documentation.</a></em>
 <h3>Now Recruiting</h3>
 We are now recruiting for the first i18n Team.
-Nominations are open to any Mycroft Community member that meets the requirements listed below.
 <h4>Requirements</h4>
 Nominating members must:
 <ul>